You want smart political talk without the meltdowns?

 I mean, I'm right.

-He's just I think he's too nice for the political world.
+He's just, I think he's too nice for the political world.

-It's so vicious how.
+It's so vicious out there.

-Couldn't believe he got in in the first place.
+I couldn't believe he got in in the first place.

-He is a legitimately.
+He is a legitimate legal.

 He's the real deal.

-And there's very few of them out there.
+There's very few of them out there.

-And, you know, the story about his Life and his mom and how he became a doctor and a brain surgeon.
+And, you know, the story about his life and his mom and how he became a doctor and a brain surgeon.

-I mean, it's it's it's so inspiring.
+I mean, it's so inspiring.

-All right, 25 now till the top of the hour.
+All right, 25 now to the top of the hour.

 Thank you for being with us.

-So the New York I love reading.
+So the New York, I love reading.

 I still like to read a hard copy of a newspaper.

-I just like the feel of it every day, and I get the New York I'm sorry, I don't get the New York Times.
+I'm sorry, I don't get the New York Times.

-I get the New York Post, the Daily News, even though that's liberal, uh, the Wall Street Journal every day, and I like to read the hard copy.
+I get the New York Post, the Daily News, even though that's liberal, the Wall Street Journal every day.

-The front cover of the New York Post says police arrested the protesters behind this flyer.
+The front cover of the New York Post says, police arrested the protesters behind this flyer.

-Now, it's a picture of a NYPD van, obviously a victim of arson, and it said today, 6 30 p.m. the Bronx 149th and 3rd Avenue, the hub.
+Now, it's a picture of a NYPD van, obviously a victim of arson.

 So police end up arresting 300 protesters.

-Remember the summer of 2020, 574 riots, uh, thousands of injured cops, dozens of dead Americans, billions in property damage.
+Remember the summer of 2020, 574 riots, thousands of injured cops, dozens of dead Americans, billions in property damage.

-Anyway, so they were arrested, these 300 people in June of 2020 uh at a rally labeled F the Police, and they advertised with an NYPD van in flames.
+Anyway, so they were arrested, these 300 people in June of 2020 at a rally labeled F the Police, and they advertised with an NYPD van in flames.

-Now the city is poised to give each person arrested.
+Now the city is poised to give each person arrested, and they had a legal curfew in place.

 It's because of idiocy like this.

-So obviously everybody was expecting trouble, and the police do their job.
+So obviously everybody was expecting trouble.

-You you you can't even make that up.
+You can't even make that up.

 Mayor Adams, you know, year into his let's get stuff done regime, and they can't build five.

-They need to build they want to build five public toilets.
+They need to build, they want to build five public toilets.

-Maybe they never heard of porta potty.
+Maybe they never heard of Port-a-Potty.

 I don't know.